On the automorphy of 2-dimensional potentially semi-stable deformation rings of $G_{\mathbb{Q}_p}$: Preliminaries on the representation theory of

 where the cosocle is defined to be the maximal semisimple quotient.
 The first equivalence is due to the claim and the second equivalence follows from Nakayama lemma for compact modules (see \cite[Corollary 1.5]{MR0202790}).
 The last equivalence follows from the fact that the cosocle of $\cV(\pi^\vee)$ in the category of compact $k \bracketGQp$-modules coincides with the cosocle of $\cV(\pi^\vee)_\P$ in the category of $k[\H]$-modules.

 Since $\pi$ is admissible, its pro-$p$ Iwahori fixed part is of finite-dimensional.
-Thus there are only finitely many irreducible representations in the socle of $\pi$, which implies that cosocle of $\cV(\pi^\vee)$ is of finite length by Lemma \ref{lemma:HomVinj}.
+Thus there are only finitely many irreducible representations in the socle of $\pi$, which implies that cosocle of $\cV(\pi^\vee)$ is of finite length by applying Lemma \ref{lemma:HomVinj} to an inductive limit of finite length smooth representations defining $\pi$.
 This proves the proposition. \end{proof}